formsandflows/PACo/README.md

 # PACo
 PACo is a Power Apps canvas app containing many canvas components to create functional and good-looking canvas apps in less time.
+Do more in less time was one of the drivers for this project.
+No premium Power Apps license is needed to use PACo.

+The canvas components contain several settings – dependent on the canvas component – to adjust them to your own needs.
+Because it are canvas components, you can even make changes with your existing Power Apps knowledge.

 The screenshot below is made from the companion canvas app [PACoCo](./PACoCo.md) which is created with PACo.